Announcing COVID19 Emergency Benefits in Canada

 On March 25, 2020, Prime Minister Justin Trudeau announced the Canada Emergency Response Benefit (CERB).
 As a result of the COVID-19 pandemic, economies around the world are facing difficult times.
 Canada is no exception.

-While Employment Insurance (IE) and wage subsidies are in place to support some Canadians, many others are not able to access these programs.
+While Employment Insurance (EI) and wage subsidies are in place to support some Canadians, many others are not able to access these programs.
 The CERB is intended to broaden access.